 - Won or lost

-Opportunity stages forecasting allows you to calculate the chance of closing a future deal at each stage in the sales pipeline.
 For example, if you typically end up winning about half of your deals that reach the “Proposal” stage, then you know you’ve got a 50/50 shot for all the deals in that stage during a given quarter.

 To use this sales forecasting technique, multiply a deal’s potential by the win likelihood.
 These numbers can be determined through most customer relationship management (CRM) tools.
 Next, repeat this process for each deal in your pipeline and add them together.